 The hobby ranges from dense games with a tactical side to them, through old-school-style dungeon crawlers and games that work more as story generators, to minimalistic few-pagers you can get going in an afternoon, with a lot in between.
 And thanks to the internet, you can now get into one with as little as a connection and, unless you choose play-by-post, a microphone (though whether the convenience of online play outweights the energy of an in-person game is up to you to decide).

 I've played a number of TTRPGs in the past, both as a player and as a gamemaster.
-They ever call to me like my own personal white whale, despite me never fully managing to fit them into my life.
+They ever call to me like my own personal white whale, despite me not yet fully managing to fit them into my life.
 Something about them is simply so alluring.
-Maybe it's getting to experience fictional worlds and your players' own stories within them outside and beyond the storylines and gameplay of regular media.
+Maybe it's getting to experience fictional worlds and your players' own stories within them outside and beyond the storylines and gameplay of other media.
+Maybe it's just bouncing off other creative people to have fun in a universe we like.

 My favorite RPG memories come from a series of three campaigns I ran that all shared some players.
 The first two were set in the world of Half-Life 2 and used a hack of the 24XX system I had thrown together, with the last (and unfinished) one running in Monster of the Week.